pyramids33/hackathon3/readme.md

 }
 ```

-7. The server checks the status of transaction with MAPI.
+9. The server checks the status of the transaction with M/API.
 It will grant access if the transaction is broadcast.
-8. The client requests data again.
+10. The client requests data again.

 ## CLI Wallet